-Aizawl-Kyauktaw-Sittwe railway is a proposed new railway link between existing Kyauktaw-Sittwe railway Myanmar extending in and by the under construction Bairabi-Sairang line via Aizawl-Lunglei-Lawngtlai in Mizoram of India to Sittwe Port in Myanmar developed by India.
+Aizawl-Kyauktaw-Sittwe railway is a proposed railway link new between the existing Kyauktaw-Sittwe railway Myanmar and by extending the under in construction Bairabi-Sairang line via Aizawl-Lunglei-Lawngtlai in Mizoram of India to Sittwe Port in Myanmar developed by India.
 Kyauktaw to Minbu is an under construction railway to link Sittwe with the exiting Myanmar railway network.
 These are to be taken up with assistance of India's 1 billion line of credit for connections to ASEAN nations.